 I recently encountered this situation when we opened a new location in Barbil, a small town in Eastern India.
 The 500 new employees were comfortable using the legacy solution they’d used for many years and weren’t ready to try something new.

-I did something simple: I asked the head of that location to stop using his existing applications, including his email, and to start using Google Apps.
-Then he made it mandatory for his direct reports to use Google Apps.
+I did something simple: I asked the head of that location to stop using his existing applications, including his email, and to start using G Suite.
+Then he made it mandatory for his direct reports to use G Suite.

-Within 15 days, 100 percent of the employees in Barbil were using Google Apps.
+Within 15 days, 100 percent of the employees in Barbil were using G Suite.
 Whenever there’s hesitancy to try new technologies, I always remember that adoption starts from the top.

 Mr. Anand’s team